 New Relic Pricing & Customer Reviews

-New Relic follows a usage-based pricing model, offering 100 GB/month of free data ingest and $0.40 per GB thereafter.
-Plans differ by user type (Basic, Core, or Full Platform), with unlimited hosts and containers.
-Costs scale primarily by telemetry volume and active users.
+- Pricing: New Relic follows a usage-based pricing model, offering 100 GB/month of free data ingest and $0.40 per GB thereafter.
+User-based paid plans cost $49-$349 per user per month

 - G2 rating: 4.4/5